 Discussion

-Blue mussel researchers are often interested in the knowledge about taxonomic structure of populations and in row classification of individuals into “species” rather than in the exact knowledge about species identity or hybrid status of any mussel.
+— см. ниже Blue mussel researchers are often interested in the knowledge about taxonomic structure of populations and in row classification of individuals into “species” rather than in the exact knowledge about species identity or hybrid status of any mussel.
 The finding that M. edulis and M. trossulus differs sufficiently by shell morphotype frequencies in the White Sea (Katolikova et al. 2016) gave hope that these tasks could be achieved for these species by quick once-over of the inner side of shells only, without time- and cost consuming genotyping, and without soft tissues needed for genotyping (genotyping of shell material is possible (Geist et al. 2008; Der Sarkissian 2020) but is not a routine practice yet).
 Indeed, re-analyses of rich data from Katolikova et al. 2016 let us derive robust relationships between proportions of morphotypes in populations and their taxonomic structure, and between proportions of morphotypes in samples and the probabilities of mussels of different morphotypes being M. trossulus and M. edulis.
 These relationships could be safely used for prediction of taxonomic structure of any population in the White Sea.
 Moreover this allows identification of any mussel in equally mixed populations with the accuracy of about 80% (as it was suggested in the Introduction basing on frequencies of morphotypes in local M. edulis and M. trossulus genotypes); the greater the imbalance between species (and hence morphotypes) in population is, the more reliable is identification of dominant species but less reliable is identification of minor species.

 The supreme goal of our study was to learn whether identification of M. edulis and M. trossulus by morphotypes is a unique “privilege” of the White Sea researchers or the same approach can be used for mussel identification worldwide.

+The knowledge about the taxonomic structure of populations and the classification of individuals into “species” is often more valuable to the blue mussel researchers than the information about the species identity or the hybrid status of any given mussel.
+In the light of this, our finding that M. edulis and M. trossulus in the White Sea differed by the frequencies of the shell morphotype (Katolikova et al. 2016) seemed very promising.
+It gave hope that this knowledge could be obtained for these species by a quick examination of the inner side of the shells, without genotyping, which is expensive, time-consuming and requires soft tissues (genotyping of shell material is possible [Geist et al. 2008; Der Sarkissian 2020] but is not yet routine practice).
+In this study we reanalyzed abundant data from Katolikova et al. 2016 and derived robust relationships between the proportions of the morphotypes in the populations and their taxonomic structure as well as between the proportions of the morphotypes in samples and the probabilities of mussels of different morphotypes being M. trossulus and M. edulis.
+These relationships could be used for a reliable prediction of the taxonomic structure of any population in the White Sea.
+Moreover, any mussel in an equally mixed population could be identified with the accuracy of about 80%, based on the frequencies of the morphotypes in local M. edulis and M. trossulus genotypes (see Introduction).
+With the increasing imbalance between the species (and hence the morphotypes) in a population, the identification of the dominant species became more reliable though the identification of the minor species became less so.